 - Why you need safety signs on construction sites

 - The different types of workplace safety signs

 - What makes TTFS’ safety signage different

-Construction signs are a mandatory requirement to ensure your business abides with workplace occupational health and safety requirements.
-There are a wide range of signs for Australian construction sites each with a different design and use.
+Construction signs are a mandatory requirement to ensure your business abides by workplace occupational health and safety requirements.
+There is a wide range of work safety signs for Australian construction sites each with a different design and use.
 They are used to address any hazard, danger, or other information workers and people entering the workplace need to be aware of.

-It’s important to note that safety signs should not be solely relied on and there is no substitute for well trained workers.
-Signs have a purpose to serve as a reminder and be of use to those who aren’t familiar with your construction site or processes.
+It’s important to note that hazard safety signs should not be solely relied on and there is no substitute for well-trained workers.
+Work safety signs have a purpose to serve as a reminder and be of use to those who aren’t familiar with your construction site or safety procedures.

 Australia has legislation in place that started that signs are legally required to be used in any occupational environment, whether it’s a construction site or an office building.
 Complying with these laws is therefore both beneficial and essential.

 These signs are specific to an action that must take place in certain areas of your construction site.
-These could have actions such as ‘headgear must be worn’, ‘high visibility vests must be worn’, ‘foot protection must be worn in this area’ and so on.
-These signs usually have a white background and black text with a blue circle that depicts the mandatory action.
+These could have actions such as ‘headgear must be worn’, ‘protective clothing must be worn’, ‘foot protection must be worn in this area’ and so on.
+These hazard safety signs usually have a white background and black text with a blue circle that depicts the mandatory action.

-Warning signs, also known as hazard signs, are specific to warn people of a hazard or a potential hazard and ultimately improve safety.
-In Australia, most warning signs are black text on a yellow background with a triangle addressing the danger.
+Warning signs, also known as hazard signs, are specific to warn people of a particular hazard or potential hazards and ultimately improve safety.
+In Australia, most warning signs use the hazard symbol of a black triangle and text on a yellow background addressing the danger.
 One example of a warning sign is ‘slippery when wet’.

 These signs are specific to warn of hazards or potential hazards or dangerous goods that are likely to be life-threatening.
 Danger signs have black text and a red oval on the top with the word ‘DANGER’ written in white.